mech/Notes/JavaScript/ember.md

 * [The Road to Ember 2.0](https://github.com/emberjs/rfcs/pull/15)

-Route map to Component with is (View + Controller).
+Route map to Component which is (View + Controller).
 Think of it as iOS ViewController.
 So it is a Web Component == Component == ViewController.

 In Ember 2.0, there is no more routable controller, only routable component.